Dhvani-intwala/My-Books-Store/README.md

 ![All products page](/media/products-page.png)

 - On this page, users will see all the products available on the website such as product details.
-For example, if the user is interested in the watch they can press the button "Buy Now".
+For example, if the user is interested in book they can press the button "Buy Now".
 They can also sort products by price, name, rating and category.
-Furthermore, when the site admin is logged in, it can edit or delete products.
+Furthermore, when the site admin is logged in, they can add, edit or delete products.

 ### Product details page

 ![products detail page](/media/poroducts-details-page.png)

 - Here users can see the product image and product information such as price, category and rating.
 If the user is interested in the book they can choose the product quantity and add the product to their shopping bag.
 Also, the user can leave the page by pressing the button "Keep Shopping".Also the user can add that product to whislist if the user has login.The items with low stock have a banner to announce the user about their availability.
-- Every products has a *details page* that includes full specifications.
+- Every products has a *details page* that includes full description of book.

 ### Product Shopping Bag